IMFTool/IMFTool/README.md

 ```

 > [!NOTE]
-> python is also needed during the Qt build process - you need it anyway
+> python is needed during the Qt build process

 #### Create a conan host profile